kxie95/kxie95.github.io/_posts/2018-01-09-refactoring-my-ugly-minesweeper.md

 `refactor` has the refactored version of my solution - I will be cleaning up and trying to taking a functional approach.

 ## The journey
-* This solution is relatively well-tested, enough that it will pick up changes if the output is slightly wrong.
+This solution is relatively well-tested, enough that it will pick up changes if the output is slightly wrong.

-* Let's start at `Minesweeper.cs`.
+Let's start at `Minesweeper.cs`.
 I start by extracting out bits of functionality to make the solution more readable.

+Decided to process input altogether.
+* Transform into list of `Field` objects -> create hints -> print out list.
+* Instead of transforming, creating hints then printing out for each field in the input.
+* Wrote top level test for transforming the input into a `Field` list.